 - Any contraband (items not allowed in prison);

-- Instructions for the manufacture or use of a weapon, explosive, drugs, drug paraphernalia or alcoholic beverages;
+- Instructions for the manufacture or construction of a weapon, ammunition, explosive, drugs, drug paraphernalia, alcoholic beverages or unlawful substance;

 - Items that advocate violence or may cause violence or other serious disruption of the security and disciplined operation of the institution;

 - Materials that illustrate, explain, describe or teach the ability to manipulate a locking device, restraint device or safety equipment used by staff;

 - Any material that depicts pornography, sexually-explicit conduct and/or nudity or encouraging sexual behavior that is criminal in nature or detrimental to an inmate's rehabilitation;

 - Threats, blackmail, extortion or similar violations of postal regulations.

-Other items you cannot send in to inmates include unused postage stamps, unused envelopes, stickers, tape, glitter, powder, crayon, chalk, maps, calendars, Polaroid photos, homemade cards or envelopes, musical cards, homemade craft items, and food.
-Inmates are limited to receiving no more than four small newspaper clippings and no more than four sheets of extra paper unrelated to the correspondence itself (such as drawings, poems, music, etc.).
+Additional items you cannot send in to inmates include unused postage stamps, unused envelopes, stickers, tape, glitter, powder, crayon, chalk, maps, calendars, Polaroid photos, homemade cards or envelopes, musical cards, homemade craft items, pages from coloring books and food.
+Inmates are limited to receiving no more than five (5) small newspaper clippings and no more than ten (10) sheets of extra paper.

 Is incoming and outgoing mail searched?

-Yes.
 Outgoing general correspondence from an inmate may be inspected and read, unless it is Privileged/Legal correspondence (clearly identified on the envelope or package as meant for an attorney, judge, officer of the court, an organization or entity known to provide legal services to inmates or to governmental officials or agencies which identify the mail as personal or privileged).
 Outgoing privileged/legal correspondence for adult offenders is inspected by unit staff before being sealed and sent out.